dair-ai/emotion_dataset/README.md

     abstract = "Emotions are expressed in nuanced ways, which varies by collective or individual experiences, knowledge, and beliefs.
 Therefore, to understand emotion, as conveyed through text, a robust mechanism capable of capturing and modeling different linguistic nuances and phenomena is needed.
 We propose a semi-supervised, graph-based algorithm to produce rich structural descriptors which serve as the building blocks for constructing contextualized affect representations from text.
 The pattern-based representations are further enriched with word embeddings and evaluated through several emotion recognition tasks.
 Our experimental results demonstrate that the proposed method outperforms state-of-the-art techniques on emotion recognition tasks.", }
 ```

-## Research Opportunities
-We are expanding this dataset to include more languages.
-If you would like to know more about this research project, feel free to reach out to me on [Twitter](https://twitter.com/omarsar0).